×

 When we asked people what advice they would give someone preparing to move to Belgium, they said:

 "Be open-minded, make an effort, don't assume everything (or anything or anyone) will be as you've known before.
 Things WILL be more difficult; but you will be a better - bigger? broader? more understanding? tolerant? appreciative? - person as a result.
 As for Brussels: It's a very easy community to move into and live in (even without knowing the languages), as most people are from elsewhere in the world.
 I've found Belgians that work in international companies are also very open.
 Friendships are made quickly and easily.
-I will truly miss my life here when I return," replied a member in Brussels.
+I will truly miss my life here when I return," said one expat in Brussels.

 How do I find a place to live in Belgium?